Duran Duran stumbles, Dolly Parton rolls into Rock Hall

 But hitmakers of the 1980s defined the night.

-“Pat always reached into the deepest part of herself and came roaring out of the speakers,” Sheryl Crowe said in her speech inducting Benatar.
+“Pat always reached into the deepest part of herself and came roaring out of the speakers,” Sheryl Crow said in her speech inducting Benatar.

 Benatar, inducted along with her longtime musical partner and husband Neil Giraldo, took the stage with him and displayed that power moments later.

-Note: This story has been edited to correct the spelling of Sheryl Crow’s name.